danielfett/website/docs/_publications/2019-04-17-how-not-to-use-oauth.md

 RFC that aims to weed out insecure implementation patterns based on lessons learned in practice and from [formal security analyses](/publications/2018-10-19-an-expressive-formal-web-model) of OAuth and OpenID Connect.
-The BCP gives concrete advice to defend against attacks discovered recently (like the AS mix-up attack) and deprecates less-secure grant types such as the Implicit Grant.
+The BCP gives concrete advice to defend against attacks discovered recently (like the AS mix-up attack) and discourages the use of less-secure grant types such as the Implicit Grant.

 This talk will outline the challenges faced by OAuth in dynamic and